(Description of the policy here)

 The last sentence gives three citations, none of which support the libelous claim.
 The first is to talkorigins.org, the evolutionist website he was debating with (their citation is the same as the link-rotted one).
 The second is to "The Counter-Creationism Handbook" because that's a neutral source of information here (it substantiates the previous sentence but not this one).
 The final citation is to an Answers in Genesis article (so finally the right source to incriminate him) but it doesn't show him saying it.
 The article is titled "Were you there?", but is actually about him explaining why this objection doesn't refute creationism.
 He never directly says that it does refute evolutionism.
 He comes close but then goes on to make it sound like the only reason direct observation is necessary for evolution is because the scientific evidence is insufficient (which is a completely separate argument) and he's making his argument sound worse than it is with clumsy wording.

 If you dig around on answersingenesis.org you can find this article written by Ken Ham, which is interesting.
 He still doesn't make the argument himself.
-This is amply explained by the bias of agreeing with anyone who shares your conclusion, even if their reason is invalid; not to mention how the girl in the story demonstrated a non-trivial and rare feat of social courage that makes it natural for a good person to want to praise her.
+This is amply explained by the bias of wanting to side with anyone who shares your conclusion, even if their reason is invalid; not to mention how the girl in the story demonstrated a non-trivial and rare feat of social courage that makes it natural for a good person to want to praise her.
 I don't know about you but I wasn't anywhere near that brave when I was her age.

 It is to be considered an act of terrorism and punishable by law.